 11:328 and if y and z make another man b wakil to pay a, they are both liable by qiyas, but by istiḥsān not liable

+11:337 x makes y wakil to make slave z rahn to person a, but he does it to person b, not ok.
+And if it goes to plan, but they record it as a purchase, but then both z and a confess its rahn, but was just called a purchase for sum3a (reputation?
+Or just convention), then istiḥsān it’s a rahn, but by qiyas not a rahn, invalid.

+11:343 if x makes y wakil to pick up item in trust, but man z keeping it in trust loses it to a, so z gets another item like it from a, then y cant pick it up.
+And similarly everything weighed or measured by qiyas, except abandon qiyas and istiḥsān for wakil to pick it up, and its not similar to case of value of slave.

 11:344 x makes y wakil to pick up trust that z has, so x tells y pick it up today, then y is allowed to pick it up the next day, istiḥsān here abandon qiyas, just as if he said pick it up this hour.
 And if he said pick it up when a is there, and he picks it up without him there, that’s ok too

 11:371 x and y partners in 3inaan in a specific trade or a servant or an animal or a home, so x makes z a wakil to sell it, that’s not ok.
 But if x and y are in a trade and they both buy and sell, then that wakala is valid for him and his companion too, by istiḥsān abandoning qiyas here.

+11:381 if slave x appoints wakil y to buy him or rent laborers, then his owner sells him to two men who permit him to trade, y is no longer wakil.
+Then if he appoints y wakil again, then one owner sells him to the other, and he permits him to trade, by qiyas the wakala should maintain for the half that hasn’t been sold, and not for half that has been sold, but abandon qiyas and istiḥsān that whole wakala is still valid.

 11:381 if slave owned by two and is mahjoor, then a man makes slave wakil to buy him something, then hes freed or his owners make him ma2dhoon, then he buys the thing, its valid, by istiḥsān and abandon qiyas

 11:384 if muwakkil is insane for an hour or goes unconscious, the wakala still valid